Donald Yamamoto: Chadian-Sudanese conflict

 Yamamoto tried unsuccessfully to convince President Déby to delay the upcoming presidential election which was held on May 3.
 He later said, "We held a very direct and private discussion on the issue [of whether to postpone the election]...
 When people say that it's too late to delay an election... it's never too late to do anything.
 We must focus on what is important... to have a process in place and actual ability of all the people to participate in the process.
 Any election that doesn't have full participation of all groups then raises issues that they would have to answer for."

 U.S.-Ethiopian relations

 Yamamoto met with Ethiopian Prime Minister Meles Zenawi on April 22, 2006, to discuss the ongoing process of democratization in Ethiopia and the Ethio-Eritrea boundary dispute.
 Both leaders were positive about the outcome of the meeting.
+In 2010, Yamamoto stated that the 2006 Ethiopian invasion of Somalia had been a mistake and "not a really good idea".
 In 2021 a widely circulated video showed Yamamato consulting with a TPLF representative on TPLF's military operation to overthrow the Ethiopian government.